 Semisynthetic cannabinoids such as nabilone have been tested but appear to have no clear advantage over dronabinol.
-The modest antiemetic activity and significant toxicity of cannabinoids make them a second choice for the control of chemotherapy-related emesis.
+The modest antiemetic activity and significant toxicity of cannabinoids make them a relatively poor choice for the control of chemotherapy-related emesis.

 Dronabinol has been tried in many doses and schedules.
 The most useful doses have ranged from 5 to 10 mg/m2 orally every 3 to 4 hours.
 The usual dose of nabilone is 1 to 2 mg orally twice daily.

 Side effects frequently associated with cannabinoids, particularly in older adults, include dry mouth, sedation, orthostatic hypotension, ataxia, dizziness, euphoria, and dysphoria.

 Although phenothiazines were the first effective antiemetics, the results of antiemetic trials with this class of agents against highly emetogenic chemotherapy have been poor.
 Randomized trials have found standard-dose prochlorperazine, given orally or intramuscularly, to be less effective than metoclopramide or dexamethasone and equivalent to or less effective than dronabinol.
 Intravenous administration is more effective than oral administration but can rarely cause profound hypotension (unlike serotonin antagonists or metoclopramide).
 Phenothiazines are seldom used as first-line antiemetic agents for highly or moderately emetogenic chemotherapy.

 Side effects of phenothiazines include sedation, akathisia, hypotension, and dystonic reactions.